Data linkage and integration to improve the evidence base for public policy: lessons from Australia

 Improving the Evidence Base for Public Policy

 As of April 2024, there were nearly 350 active research projects in the DataLab accessing ABS-hosted integrated data assets.
-Of these, about one third use BLADE, about a half use PLIDA and the reminder use a combination of both.
+Of these, about one third use BLADE, about a half use PLIDA and the remainder use a combination of both.
 About half are university projects, one third are government projects, Federal and State, with the remainder internal ABS projects and projects undertaken by Australian think tanks like the Grattan Institute and e61.

 The 1,700 analysts working on these projects do so after receiving training on how to use the DataLab and on the importance of maintaining the privacy of the underlying data.[12]